ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: Related work

-\paragraph{Predict-and-complete} NNs can also predict a subset of output variables, $z \in \mathbb{R}^{N_O - N_C}$, and complete the prediction by solving the system of constraints based on this partial output (null-space methods).
+\paragraph{Predict-and-complete} NNs can also predict a subset of output variables, $y_P \in \mathbb{R}^{N_O - N_{Eq}}$, where $N_O$ is the dimension of the target vector and $N_{Eq}$ is the dimension of the equality constraint system, to then complete the prediction by solving the system of constraints based on this partial output (null-space methods).
 This approach ensures that the constraints are always satisfied.
 For instance, Beucler et al. introduced this concept to simulate physical systems such as climate modeling~\cite{Beucler2019_EnforcingAnalyticConstraints}.
 However, when the constraints are not available in explicit form, solving the system requires a root-finding solver.
 Similar approaches have been proposed within the hybrid modeling community, particularly in the \textit{serial} configuration, where a fully data-driven method is used to predict unknown inputs to a mechanistic model~\cite{Schweidtmann2024_reviewperspectivehybrida}.
 While studies like DC3~\cite{Donti2021_DC3learningmethod} have developed efficient backpropagation techniques, scenarios involving implicit nonlinear constraints can be computationally expensive to tackle with predict-and-complete methods.
-Moreover, we rigorously show in Appendix~\ref{app:conditioning} that predict-and-complete approaches can suffer training instabilities if the constraints Jacobian is ill-conditioned~\cite{Beucler2019_EnforcingAnalyticConstraints}.
+Moreover, predict-and-complete approaches can suffer training instabilities and result in decreased prediction accuracy~\cite{Beucler2019_EnforcingAnalyticConstraints}.